A-make/awesome-control-theory/README.md

 	</div>
 	<h1>Awesome Control Theory</h1>
 	<p>
 		<a href="https://en.wikipedia.org/wiki/Control_theory">Control theory</a> is a branch of applied mathematics that deals with the design of control policies for actuated dynamical systems.
-Control engineering is a cross-discipline field which applies control theory to a wide range of systems such as industrial plants, aerospace, robotics and more.
+Control engineering is a cross-discipline field that applies control theory to a wide range of systems such as industrial plants, aerospace, robotics and more.
 	</p>
 	<a href="https://awesome.re">
 		<img src="https://awesome.re/badge-flat2.svg" alt="Awesome">